 2. Plan for change

 The Inclusive Framework is looking at an ambitious timetable for implementation, with application of the first elements of Pillar Two planned to start in 2023.
-From experience, we know that implementing significant calculation and filing changes within global organizations can be cumbersome, requiring advanced planning and change management to deliver successful results and avoid risk of non-compliance.
+From experience, we know that implementing significant calculation and filing changes within global organisations can be cumbersome, requiring advanced planning and change management to deliver successful results and avoid risk of non-compliance.

 From speaking to a number of clients, we have identified potential data limitations within their current operations that may need to be considered for compliance purposes ahead of any calculations.